Social Icons

 Directed by Jaume Collet-Serra

-Well, Walt Disney made the Pirates of the Caribbean franchise based on a theme park ride which made them hundreds of millions, so why do they not try with another ride, Jungle Cruise.
+Well, Walt Disney made the Pirates of the Caribbean franchise based on a theme park ride, which earned them hundreds of millions, so why not try with another ride: Jungle Cruise?

-The movie takes all the necessary steps to make sure it follows everything you have seen in all jungle adventure movies, there are no surprises in this flick.
-As a whole the movie is watchable, but there is no need to jump over any table to go see it.
-Because in comparison to any other good movie, it fails.
+The movie takes all the necessary steps to follow everything you’ve seen in jungle adventure movies—there are no surprises in this flick.
+As a whole, it’s watchable, but there’s no need to jump over any tables to see it.
+Compared to any other good movie, it falls short.

-The movie seems to borrow its setup from The Mummy (the one of Brendan Fraser and Rachel Weisz).
-In this movie we have this brother and sister pair Lily (Emily Blunt) and MacGregor (Jack Whitehall) go out in search with a guide named Frank, who seem to know the terrain like the back of his hand.
+The setup seems borrowed from The Mummy (the one with Brendan Fraser and Rachel Weisz).
+In this movie, we have a brother-and-sister duo, Lily (Emily Blunt) and MacGregor (Jack Whitehall), going out on an adventure with a guide named Frank (Dwayne Johnson), who seems to know the terrain like the back of his hand.

-Lily is the strong adventurous type who is in search for the Tree of Life which is believed to have healing abilities.
-She is a Botany graduate and wants to find and study the tree’s healing abilities.
-MacGregor is her brother who is also a smart, but just not as strong willed and passionate like Lily.
-Their search led them to meet Frank (Dwayne Johnson) who drives a beat-up almost dead steam boat and does tours of the Amazon jungle with it.
-They hired Frank to guide them on this adventure, while being chased by a German who seem to have unlimited amount of resources.
-Lily stole an artifact from the German who too was seeking out the Tree of Life.
+Lily is the strong, adventurous type searching for the Tree of Life, which is believed to have healing powers.
+She’s a botany graduate determined to study the tree’s abilities.
+MacGregor, her brother, is also smart but not as strong-willed or passionate as Lily.
+Their search leads them to Frank, who drives a beat-up, barely-functioning steamboat and gives tours of the Amazon jungle.
+They hire Frank as their guide, while being chased by a German villain with seemingly unlimited resources.
+Lily had stolen an artifact from him, and he’s also after the Tree of Life.

-That said, the onscreen chemistry between Johnson and Blunt is undeniably sweet even though the story and the adventure journey is mediocre.
-But their love connection takes a back seat like three rows back to that of The Mummy.
-Unlike The Mummy, where the feelings were built on the challenges they faced and the fear of death.
-Here, the movie takes a fifteen minutes hiatus to just have Lily and Frank alone together doing nothing else but bond.
-That fifteen minutes was a long daft waste of screen time and added to the boredom.
-It is hard to suspend common sense when you have seen such romantic pairing done better numerous times over.
+That said, the onscreen chemistry between Johnson and Blunt is undeniably sweet, even though the story and adventure itself are mediocre.
+But their love connection is miles behind that of The Mummy.
+Unlike The Mummy, where the romance developed naturally through shared challenges and the fear of death, Jungle Cruise takes a 15-minute detour just to have Lily and Frank bond.
+That stretch of screen time felt like a daft, drawn-out waste and only added to the boredom.
+It’s hard to suspend disbelief when you’ve seen this kind of romantic pairing done better so many times.

-So Jungle Cruise is on Disney+, I have the feeling that Disney is hoping to make a franchise out of this like they did Pirates of the Caribbean.
+So, Jungle Cruise is available on Disney+, and I have a feeling Disney is hoping to turn this into a franchise like Pirates of the Caribbean.

 0 comments: